 Beginning in Fall 2023, all courses at Manhattan are AI Aware, meaning all assignments and work have been carefully vetted to make sure they can't easily be completed solely by an AI engine, but require student work and learning.

-More importantly, a growing number of courses across the College are being designated AI Integrated, meaning students will be employing AI engines as part of their work and assignments and build on what AI has generated to create the finished product.
+More importantly, a growing number of courses across the University are being designated AI Integrated, meaning students will be employing AI engines as part of their work and assignments and build on what AI has generated to create the finished product.
 In doing so, we believe students will be preparing to use AI productively and responsibly in their work and lives.

 We believe that AI engines are not an impediment to learning, but a powerful new tool that will change our work and lives, and must, therefore change education.